A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Preliminaries

 The $\REL$ $\R$ obtained as above is called the {\em $\REL$ derived from $\LL$}.
 (See Fig \ref{fig:REL} (1) and (2)).

-\begin{definition} Let $G$ be a proper triangular plane graph.
-Let $\LL_1$ and $\LL_2$ be two rectangular layouts of $G$.
-We say $\LL_1$ and $\LL_2$ are combinatorially equivalent if the $\REL$ of $G$ derived from $\LL_1$ and the $\REL$ of $G$ derived from $\LL_2$ are identical. \end{definition}
+\begin{definition} Let $\LL_1$ and $\LL_2$ be two rectangular layouts of a proper triangular plane graph $G$.
+We say $\LL_1$ and $\LL_2$ are {\rm combinatorially equivalent} if the $\REL$s of $G$ derived from $\LL_1$ and from $\LL_2$ are identical. \end{definition}

-By this definition, the set of $\REL$s of $G$ one-to-one corresponds to the set of combinatorially equivalent rectangular layouts of $G$ \cite{Fu06,Fu09,He93,KH97}.
-We can obtain two directed subgraphs $G_1$ and $G_2$ of $G$ from an $\REL$ $\RR=\{T_1,T_2\}$ as follows.
+Thus, the $\REL$s of $G$ one-to-one correspond to the combinatorially equivalent rectangular layouts of $G$.
+We can obtain two directed subgraphs $G_1$ and $G_2$ of $G$ from an $\REL$ $\R=\{T_1, T_2\}$ as follows.

 \begin{itemize} \item The vertex set of $G_1$ is $V$.
 The edge set of $G_1$ consists of the edges in $T_1$ with direction in $T_1$, and the four exterior edges directed as: $v_S \rightarrow v_W, v_S \rightarrow v_E, v_W \rightarrow v_N, v_E \rightarrow v_N$. \item The vertex set of $G_2$ is $V$.
 The edge set of $G_2$ consists of the edges in $T_2$ with direction in $T_2$, and the four exterior edges directed as: $v_S \rightarrow v_W, v_N \rightarrow v_W, v_E \rightarrow v_S, v_E \rightarrow v_N$. \end{itemize}